KoibuchiLab/circuit-switch-scheduler/README.md

 This repo contains the work on job scheduling over circuit-switched network.
 ## Source Files
 ### [Makefile](Makefile)
-This file produces one executable file:
+* This file produces one executable file:
-*css.out*
-* circuit switch scheduler (see details in [circuit-switch-scheduler.cc](circuit-switch-scheduler.cc))
+*css.out*, which is run as circuit switch scheduler (see details in [circuit-switch-scheduler.cc](circuit-switch-scheduler.cc))

-Simulation results are saved in output/, sorted by scheduling clocks (e.g., t1, t5, t7, t9,...)
+* Simulation results are saved in output/, sorted by scheduling clocks (e.g., t1, t5, t7, t9,...)

-For each scheduling clock (showed in folder output/t*), there is one system log file (stat) and routing table for each switch (sw*)
+* For each scheduling clock (showed in folder output/t*), there is one system log file (stat) and routing table for each switch (sw*)

 #### Usage:
 ```shell